 One of the first things many beginning hikers want to know is: how much trail can I do?
 Figuring out your personal fitness level and abilities is one of the most important parts of establishing your hiking skills.

-As someone who’s just figuring out hiking basics, shorter trails make for a better playground to practice in.
+As someone who’s just figuring out hiking basics, shorter trails are a better playground for practice.
 Loop trails are even better since you just keep following the trail and still eventually end up right back where you started from.

 For brand-new beginners, we recommend choosing a trail of under five miles and less than 1,000 feet in elevation gain, or an even easier one if you’re out of shape.
 There’s no shame in choosing easy routes, and besides, many of them offer stellar views… and are a great way to ramp up to the exciting, exhausting hikes you’re looking forward to.

-(Psst: There are also ADA accessible hiking trails in many of America’s national parks and select state parks, too.
-These trails make it possible for everyone to experience the great outdoors, regardless of ability levels.)
+(Psst: There are also ADA-accessible hiking trails in many of America’s national parks and select state parks, too.
+These trails make it possible for everyone to experience the great outdoors, regardless of ability level.)

 Choose a Hiking Route